0xjbb/http/README.md

 `curl -F file=@test.txt http://10.10.10.10:8080/upload`

+This will upload `test.txt` to the directory that is being served.

 ### TODO

+- Custom uploads directory
 - Add SSL support
 - Custom index
 - Add upload form for easy uploads when using RDP